Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Experimental validation

 \subsection{Controlled experiment: text-aligned vs.\ non-aligned encoders}

-The causal ablation establishes that MS directions interfere with decoding.
-We now isolate \emph{why} some models have more MS variance than others, using the Prismatic pair as a controlled comparison that holds everything constant except encoder text alignment.
+The causal ablation shows that MS directions influence decoding.
+Now, we explain \emph{why} some models have more MS variability than others.
+The Prismatic pair is ideal for this, as it controls for all factors except the text-alignment of the encoder.

-Both Prismatic VLMs share the same MLP adapter, Vicuna-7B backbone, and training recipe.
-The only difference is the vision encoder: DINOv2~\citep{Oquab2024} (no text alignment) versus SigLIP~\citep{Zhai2023} (contrastive text--image loss).
-If our theory is correct, SigLIP should produce representations closer to $\PT$, yielding smaller $\Wone(\PM, \PT)$ and less information loss.
+Both Prismatic VLMs use the same MLP adapter, Vicuna-7B backbone architecture and training protocol.
+The difference lies in the vision encoder: DINOv2~\citep{Oquab2024} (no text alignment) versus SigLIP~\citep{Zhai2023} (contrastive text--image loss).
+According to our hypothesis, the representations learned by SigLIP should be more similar to $\PT$, leading to smaller $\Wone(\PM, \PT)$ and less information loss.